Planning a Trip to Germany- Tips and Best Travel Books Germany

 DK Eyewitness Travel Germany-

-Hands down, my favorite Travel Guides of all time come from DK Eyewitness Travel.
+Hands down, my favorite travel guides of all time are from DK Eyewitness Travel.
 These guides have never let me down.
-The DK Eyewiness Travel Germany guide is FULL of information that any traveler would need.
-States and major cities are divided by a color coding on the page edge, so they are easy to find.
-Then within the state you get a breakdown of smaller cities, as well as maps.
-The smaller cities then have a Visitor Checklist, a map , and a numbered walking tour.
+The DK Eyewitness Travel Germany guide is packed with information that any traveler would need.
+States and major cities are divided by a color coding on the page edge, making them easy to find.
+Then, within the state, you get a breakdown of smaller cities and some great maps.
+There are Visitor Checklists, a map, and a numbered walking tour.
 Each location has a paragraph of information, including exact location, hours of operation, and even a phone number.
-For example… heading to North Rhine Westphalia?
-The first page is a history of the area, then comes a 2 page spread with walking information for the city of Münster, and then a driving tour of the surrounding area… as well as other cities in the state you will want to see.
+For example Are you heading to North Rhine Westphalia?
+The first page is a history of the area, then comes a 2 page spread with walking information for the city of Münster, and then a driving tour of the surrounding area and other cities in the state you will want to see.

 Photo taken of the DK Eyewitness Travel Guide Germany

 The bigger the city, the more the book drills down.
-Heidelberg has a 3D image of the Castle, complete with tags showing what each part is, and when it was completed.
-The Gemäldegalerie Alte Meister (Dresden Gallery of Old Masters) shows the layout of the museum, including the exact locations of some of the major works with a bit of information about them.
-And the section on Wine Growing in Germany breaks down everything you ever wanted ot know about the different types of wines, and where they come from.
-This book is the next best thing to having a personal all knowing guide at your side (or in your pocket).
+Heidelberg has a 3D image of the Castle, complete with tags showing each part and when it was completed.
+The Gemäldegalerie Alte Meister (Dresden Gallery of Old Masters) maps a layout of the museum, including the exact locations of some of the major works with a blurb of information about them.
+And the Wine Growing in Germany section breaks down everything you ever wanted to know about the different types of wines and where they come from.
+This book is the next best thing to having a personal all-knowing guide at your side (or in your pocket).

 Find the DK Eyewitness Travel Guide Germany Here–>